invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/UnifiedAuditLog.rst

 -Interval (optional)
     - Interval is the parameter specifying the interval in which the logs are being gathered.
-    - Default: 60 minutes

 -Output (optional)
-    - Output is the parameter specifying the CSV, JSON or SOF-ELK output type.
+    - Output is the parameter specifying the CSV or JSON output type.
-    - The SOF-ELK output type can be used to export logs in a format suitable for the [platform of the same name](https://github.com/philhagen/sof-elk).
     - Default: CSV

 -MergeOutput (optional)
-    - MergeOutput is the parameter specifying if you wish to merge CSV, JSON or SOF-ELK outputs to a single file.
+    - MergeOutput is the parameter specifying if you wish to merge CSV outputs to a single file.

 -OutputDir (optional)
     - OutputDir is the parameter specifying the output directory.